 - Shape of the bodies and neck

-Five of the most popular body styles for this type are
+Five of the most popular body styles for the category are

 - Stratocaster (Fender)